felixlopz/hubrise-test-task/content/apps/shopify/en/configuration.md

 Once you are happy with the configuration of Shopify Bridge, click **Save** at the top of the page to go back to the Operations page.

-## Pulling the Catalog

-To pull your HubRise catalog into Shopify, from the **Actions** section at the bottom of the page, select **Export the HubRise catalog to Shopify**.
-For more information on how HubRise catalogs are mapped to Shopify, see [Push the Catalog](/apps/shopify/push-catalog).

-When you pull your HubRise catalog to Shopify, only new products will be added.
-Your existing Shopify products will not be updated or replaced.

 ## Resetting the Configuration

 If you want to reset the configuration and erase its values, click **Reset the configuration** at the bottom of the page.